Scientific Committee

 Melissa Rogerson

-Her research focuses on board game practice in both physical and digital forms, as well as the characteristics and motivations of hobbyist board game payers, designers, and developers.
+Melissa Rogerson’s research focuses on board game practice in both physical and digital forms, as well as the characteristics and motivations of hobbyist board game payers, designers, and developers.
 She is currently studying the use of digital tools in hybrid digital board games and the potential for hybrid distanced play, which connects people in different locations to play with physical components.
-She has led two projects that have been funded through Game in Lab.
+Melissa has led two research projects funded by Game in Lab.

 -